Saturday, March 30, 2013

 Brunton compass opened up with mirror facing to catch the sight, in the fashion used by geologists in the field.

 The reason for this wasn't fashion, it was necessity.
 The compass is a precision instrument, and the official name of "transit" is accurate.
 A transit is a surveying instrument, and so is a Brunton compass.
-Extremely precise, the location of about anything can be accurately determined by triangulation or even just flat out using it concert with a drawing compass (the plastic device) and a topographic map.
+Extremely precise, the location of about anything can be accurately determined by triangulation or even just flat out using it in concert with a drawing compass (the plastic device) and a topographic map.
 But we made topographic and geologic maps with them, which requires not only the compass, but more work.

-Compass opened showing the interior device for measuring angles, for determining elevation.
+Compass opened, showing the interior device for measuring angles, for determining elevation.
 This one is not set, as the level clearly shows.

 The reason that the compass can do this is that it not only features the typical magnetic compass feature, but it also has the ability to sight elevations with the use of an internal scale.
 And when set on a Jacob's staff, a pole of a known size, distance on the ground may be measured over any sort of terrain while using that feature, with the compass attached to it, while the mapper walks over the ground.
 A marvelous instrument.